au-ts/microkit_tutorial/website/src/welcome.md

 not familiar with Wordle, it is a simple word guessing game.
 Through implementing the game, you will see how systems are constructed on seL4 using Microkit.
 This Wordle system, while largely a toy, does represent a realistic architecture as there is:
-* a driver (to allow the user to input)
+* a device driver (to allow the user to input a word)
 * a trusted server (which has the secret word)
-* a untrusted client (which guesses what the word is based on user input)
+* an untrusted client (which guesses what the word is based on user input)

 All of these are isolated components that then communicate via seL4 and Microkit.